 I really enjoyed the JoJo series as a whole because of amazing powers and the characters having to be clever and creative in order to win, but this arc barely tries.
 Or perhaps the characters are so unlikable I don't care if the main characters actually lost/died.

-The series brings back the main characters from the past storylines, Jonathan Joestar and Jotaro Kujo, but Jonathan is completely useless in this series and the reasons change from him barely having any memory and barely able to walk to being able to walk and think but having to take care of a pointless baby.
+The series brings back the main characters from the past storylines, Joseph Joestar and Jotaro Kujo, but Joseph is completely useless in this series and the reasons change from him barely having any memory and barely able to walk to being able to walk and think but having to take care of a pointless baby.
 I assume the baby becomes a major character in a future arc, but it's super lame how they introduced the baby and how Jonathan was completely out of commission.

 If you are a hardcore fan of the series like I am, watch it just to get it over with.
 If you are new to the series, I highly recommend checking out the first 3 arcs over this one.